open-source-labs/Docketeer/README.dev.md

 There is currently an issue where clicking on a graph will cause everything to refresh and show no data forcing you to click off and back on the tab

 <h3>PostgreSQL (Unused)</h3>
-This was originally for storing user info but having moved Docketeer to an extension on Docker Desktop we felt it was uneccessary as it did not add functionality.<br />
+This was originally for storing user info but having moved Docketeer to an extension on Docker Desktop we felt it was uneccessary as it did not add functionality.
+Though we've left it in the files in case future iterations want to reimplement users.<br />
 There were also some functions in commands.tsx that are commented out to write metrics to the database but whichever iteration did that didn't get to fully implement them so they are unused and commented out.

 <h2>Unused/Unimplemented Files</h2>